datadavev/cookiecutter-python/docs/guide.md

-If you want to run linters or formatters on modified files, and you do not want to stage the modifications just yet, you can also invoke the tools via Poetry instead.
+If you want to run linters or formatters on modified files, and you do not want to stage the modifications just yet, you can also invoke the tools via uv instead.
-For example, use `poetry run ruff <file>` to lint a modified file with Ruff.
+For example, use `uv run ruff <file>` to lint a modified file with Ruff.

 ### Overview of pre-commit hooks